dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 Over the past few years, Looker has become a market-leading BI tool.
 Its data governance and self-service capabilities have now become paramount to thousands of BI stacks.
 For many, the Third Wave of BI (TM Frank Bien) is well and truly here.

 Persistent derived tables (PDTs) are a big part of Looker's success.
-They allow businesses to quickly transform their data with simple SQL `select` statement, abstracting lots of the data engineering that might otherwise be required.
+They allow businesses to quickly transform their data with simple SQL `select` statements, abstracting lots of the data engineering that might otherwise be required.
 They allow you to easily materialize those models as tables in your data warehouse, speeding up the query times for your end users.

 They are addictive.
 Build a few PDTs, define an explore.
-Push.
+Push to production.
 Build a few more.
 Push.
 Re-define the calculation behind a dimension.
 Push.
 Like most addictions though, there comes a point where you realise it may be detrimental to your health and well-being.
 Well, that of your BI stack anyway.

 Models can start getting slow, without the ability to optimise fully.
-Models can get repetitive, with very portions of code written out over and over.
+Models can get repetitive, with large portions of code written out over and over.
 Models can break, without the ability to test their output.

 ## Enter: dbt.

-dbt is to PDTs what Reeses is to peanut butter slathered on store-brand chocolate: broadly the same thing, but one far better executed that the other.
+dbt is to PDTs what good sourdough with cultured butter is to white sandwich bread with margarine: broadly the same thing, but one far better executed that the other.

-From Tristan Handy, the CEO and founder of Fishtown Analytics who build dbt:
+As Tristan Handy, founder of dbt-building Fishtown Analytics, [explains](https://blog.fishtownanalytics.com/what-exactly-is-dbt-47ba57309068):

-> dbt is the T in ELT.
+> dbt is the T in ELT (extract, load, transform).
 It doesn’t extract or load data, but it’s extremely good at transforming data that’s already loaded into your warehouse.
-This “transform after load” architecture is becoming known as ELT (extract, load, transform).
-> Every model is exactly one SELECT query, and this query defines the resulting data set.
+Every model is exactly one SELECT query, and this query defines the resulting data set.

 Sounds pretty similar, right?
 It is. dbt simply allows you to abide by certain principals that PDTs don't. dbt allows you some flexibity that PDTs don't.